 Yes, they exist, and they’re rampant.
 A crash scam is a type of insurance fraud in which a driver intentionally causes a car accident or collision – such as deliberately slamming on the breaks in front of a driver, causing them to drive into the back of their vehicle – then brings a claim against that person.

 And this doesn’t just entail the financial damage to the car, it’s often centred around personal injury – feigning whiplash or trauma - of which the payouts can be in the millions.
 Dash cams also help to catch out these fraudulent and expensive claims.

-If you compare car insurance quotes, you might notice that some providers will offer discounted car insurance for having a dash cam.
+When you compare car insurance quotes, you might notice that some providers will offer discounted car insurance for having a dash cam.
 This is because they effectively have direct vision into your driving habits - much like a black box, also known as telematics insurance.
 It increases the likelihood of the insurance company having to pay out only due to the driver being somewhat, if not completely, at fault.
 It provides a fairer representation of their customer’s driving habits, and if you can prove to them that you're a safe driver, you could be rewarded with cheaper premiums.

 If you’re a high-risk driver (usually if you’ve just passed your test, have little experience, or have points on your licence) then dash cam insurance could save you a considerable sum on your premium: up to 25% with some insurers.
 That’s a significant saving.

 But there’s also the idea that because of this insight, drivers will actually be more cautious on the road knowing they’re being recorded.
 A slight slip in concentration could cost a huge sum and the proof of fault would be there on tape.
 Consequently, this little slip up will also increase premiums in the future.